liuyehcf/BlogSource/_unposts/Interview.md

 In terms of plan optimization, I enhanced the system's capabilities by incorporating various types of subqueries like join on subquery and scalar non-agg subquery, and efficiently refactored the subquery transformation process to achieve the optimization of constant removal.
 Additionally, I refactored a plan enumeration mechanism that allows for thorough testing of the efficiency of cost-based algorithm, ensuring optimal query execution plans.

 As for execution, my focus was on optimizing the ranking window function, leading to an impressive 10x performance improvement.
 And I have designed and implemented a parallel merge operator(based on Merge Path algorithm) that delivered a remarkable 10x performance boost, effectively overcoming the bottlenecks associated with serial merge.
-Additionally, I have achieved many things, including introducing a sliding window technique to parallelize ordered data transformation, and solving performance issues by reducing the code cache miss.
+Additionally, I have achieved many things, including introducing a sliding window technique to parallelize ordered data transformation, and addressing numerous performance issues such as reducing code cache misses and eliminating pointer aliases for SIMD optimizations.

 For better observability and query analysis, I introduced support for runtime profiling and developed a profile analysis tool.
 This feature enables users to easily understand query bottlenecks and identify opportunities for optimization.